dimmy82/search-query-parser-wrapper/README.md

 ## what is this library do

-call Rust library (search-query-parser) via JNI
+call Rust library ([search-query-parser](https://crates.io/crates/search-query-parser)) via JNI to parse complex search query into layered search conditions, so it will be easy to construct Elasticsearch query DSL or something else.

 ## support & requirement